Rishikesh Assembly constituency

 24-Rishikesh Legislative Assembly constituency is one of the seventy electoral Uttarakhand Legislative Assembly constituencies of Uttarakhand state in India.

 Rishikesh Legislative Assembly constituency, currently is a part of Haridwar (Lok Sabha constituency) as per the delimitation in 2008.
 Prior to the delimitation in 2008, it was a part of Tehri Garhwal (Lok Sabha constituency).
+The constituency also covers 30 wards of the Rishikesh Municipal Corporation.